jalvesaq/vimcmdline/README.md

 # vimcmdline: Send lines to interpreter

-This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter.
+This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter (REPL application).
 Supported file types are haskell, julia, lisp, matlab, prolog, python, ruby and sh.
 The interpreter may run in a Tmux pane or in a Neovim built-in terminal.
 The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below, where we have different colors for general output, positive and negative numbers, and the prompt line:

 ![nvim_running_octave](https://cloud.githubusercontent.com/assets/891655/7090493/5fba2426-df71-11e4-8eb8-f17668d9361a.png)